dlurton/anode/README.md

 ### Building Anode

-After building the first time, you can just build Anode like so:
+After building the first time, you can build just Anode like so:

-    cd cmake-build-$BUILD_TYPE
-    cmake .. -DCMAKE_BUILD_TYPE=$BUILD_TYPE
-    make -j

-Where `$BUILD_TYPE` is `Debug` or `Release`.
+    ./tools/build-anode

+The default is to perform a release build if the environment variable `ANODE_BUILD_TYPE` is not set.
+To perform a debug build, set
+`ANODE_BUILD_TYPE` to `Debug` before executing `./tools/build-anode`

-To run the all the tests, from the `cmake-build` directory, execute:
+To run the all the tests, from the `cmake-build-debug` or `cmake-build-release` directories, execute:

     ctest --output-on-failure

 Building the source documentation requires doxygen.
+This is not currently built by any of the build scripts.

     cd $project_root/src
     doxygen doxygen.cfg